Forture128/copilot-metrics-viewer/FE/README.md

 This application is designed to provide clear visualizations of various metrics related to GitHub Copilot for your GitHub Organization or Enterprise Account.
 It utilizes the [GitHub Copilot Metrics API](https://docs.github.com/en/enterprise-cloud@latest/rest/copilot/copilot-usage?apiVersion=2022-11-28) to gather the necessary data.

-## Video

-You can watch a video demonstration of the GitHub Copilot Metrics Viewer [here](https://github.com/github-copilot-resources/copilot-metrics-viewer/assets/3329307/bc7e2a16-cc73-43c4-887a-b50809c08533).

 ## Key Metrics

 The GitHub Copilot Metrics Viewer provides the following key metrics visualized in charts: